What Common Divorce Mistakes Should I Avoid?

 Divorce is an extremely difficult process to undergo.
 Often the parties to a divorce experience feelings of anger, guilt, sadness and loneliness.
-Although these emotions are common and are to be expected, these emotions may lead a party to make mistakes that can have potentially long lasting effects on that party’s life, both financially and emotionally.
-Below are some common mistakes made by individuals going through the divorce process as well as tips to avoid these pitfalls.
+Although these emotions are common and are to be expected, these emotions may lead a party to make mistakes that can have potentially long lasting effects on that party's life, both financially and emotionally.
+Below are our top 15 common divorce mistakes made by individuals going through the divorce process as well as tips to avoid these pitfalls.

 Mistake #1: Acting out of anger, revenge or guilt.